ashok-arjun/Torrenter/README.txt

+# Torrenter

-Instructions to execute the torrent client
+# Instructions to execute the torrent client

 1. Open the main directory(the current directory) in your environment.